 Know where to go

 Our first tip for safe holiday travel includes knowing where to go.
-This means having a solid route and detour plan in case it is needed.
-For example, if your route includes driving, you should familiarize yourself with the highways you will be using.
-If you need to check into an airport, view their gate map online before the day you have to go.
-This will help ease the flow of things and lessen distractions while you are moving along your way.
+It means having a solid route and detour plan.
+For example, if your voyage includes driving, you should familiarize yourself with the highways you will be using.
+If you need to check into an airport, view their gate map online before you have to go.
+These tips will help ease the flow of things and lessen distractions while moving along your way.

 Tell a friend or relative